How can we, as a community, raise awareness about hydrocephalus? We can begin by getting out the facts:

 - Hydrocephalus is the most common reason for brain surgery in children.

 - Since 2000, more than 370,000 U.S. service embers have sustained a traumatic brain injury, one cause of hydrocephalus.
 It is estimated that 14% of those individuals that suffered a severe TBI could develop hydrocephalus.

 There Is No Cure

-- There is no medical therapy to treat hydrocephalus.
+- There is no medical or pharmaceutical therapy to treat hydrocephalus.
 The only effective treatments are surgical.

-- The medical costs for hydrocephalus are over $1 billion per year, yet the National Institutes of Health (NIH) invests less than $1 million per year in hydrocephalus treatment.
+- The medical costs for hydrocephalus are over $2 billion per year, yet the National Institutes of Health (NIH) invests less than $8 million per year in hydrocephalus research.

 There Is a Crisis in Diagnosis

-- A recent study estimates that 700,000 older Americans are living with normal pressure hydrocephalus (NPH).
+- A recent study estimates that 700,000 older Americans may be living with normal pressure hydrocephalus (NPH).
 This disorder often goes undiagnosed and untreated, with an estimate that up to 80% of cases remain unrecognized.